osok/arXiv_papers/Can_LLMs_Express_Their_Uncertainty_An_Empirical_Evaluation_of_Confidence_Elicitation_in_LLMs.md

 - Confidence elicitation is needed to address the limitations of logit-based methods.
 - Research in confidence elicitation is still developing.
 - Current methods like training external calibrators or fine-tuning don't provide direct confidence levels.
-- Two main objectives: explore non-fine-tuning methods and perform comparative analysis.
+- The study explores ways of eliciting confidence without model fine-tuning or proprietary information.
-- Key factors in LLMs for measuring uncertainty: text produced and consistency across responses.
+- Two key factors in LLMs for measuring uncertainty are text produced and consistency across responses.
 - Recent LLMs like GPT-4 have opportunities for directly eliciting model uncertainty using verbal prompts.
 - Several prompting strategies can enhance verbalized confidence, including Chain of Thought and top K.
-- Ensemble-based approaches and consistency-based methods can generate multiple responses.
+- Ensemble-based approaches and consistency-based methods are adapted for LLMs.
 - Hybrid methods leverage both consistency-based methods and verbalized confidence.
-- LLMs tend to be overly confident when expressing their confidence verbally.
-- Consistency-based methods perform better than standard verbalized counterparts.
+- Experimental results show that consistency-based methods perform better than verbalized counterparts.
 - Hybrid methods deliver the best performance in most cases.
 - Methods still struggle with challenging tasks requiring professional knowledge.
-- Calibration aims to sync the network's confidence level with actual accuracy.
+- Calibration aims to sync a network's confidence level with actual accuracy.
 - Scaling-based and binning-based methods are proposed for calibration.
 - Generative language models like T5, BART, and GPT-2 have calibration issues.
 - Pre-training processes tend to improve model calibration.